top of page

 ADVANCED PREPARATIONS

-• Finalize your session location
+• Finalize your session location.

-• Touch base the day before the session to double-confirm our exact meeting location
+• Touch base the day before the session to double-confirm our exact meeting location and time.

-• Discuss a contingency plan if the weather forecast looks questionable
+• Discuss a contingency plan if the weather forecast looks questionable.

 #4